SyedAJafri/TikTakAnimals/README.md

 -------
 This game was not created for anyone to actually use.
 It's actually pretty horrible as a game.
 This is the first app I created and was mostly meant to test myself after reading/watching a large amount of android tutorials/guides.
-I used what I learned over time without using any kind of guide, besides the android developer reference.
+I started by using what I learned over time without using any kind of guide, besides the android developer reference.
-I will be adding more over time as I learn more Android and Java concepts.
+I will be adding more over time as I learn additional Android and Java concepts.

+Update 2: Added more features and fixes like having the game end in animations, and using the camera/gallary instead of animals.

 Apologies
 ---------